OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 But unlike hashing, there has to be a way to decrypt the message.
 When given the decryption key, the process can be reversed, the original message can be recovered from the encrypted string.
+So, of course we use different algorithms for encrypting/decrypting than the SHA-256 algorithm that we have been using to create a hash code.
+For one thing, the encrypted message is not of a pre-determined fixed length (it can't be fixed-length if its going to contain all of the information from the original variable-length message).

 Blockchain systems often use :term:`public-key cryptography` to "identify" participants and confirm which participant originated a